 Taking part in our complex societal adult life is no easy task.
-I know that it is harsh to expect to a newborn to excel at it.
+I know that it is harsh to expect a newborn to excel at it.
 Yet, the further we lower the bar, the dumber we will find babies to be.
-Sure, they can not be not trusted with operating motorized vehicles.
+Sure, they cannot be trusted with operating motorized vehicles.
 But why are they incapable of even riding a bicycle?
 You may want them to show competency in basic math.
 They will disappoint.

 Thankfully, babies learn fast.
-They develop object permanence, the cognitive skill of inferring that things continue to exist in a time line.
+They develop object permanence, the cognitive skill of inferring that things continue to exist in a timeline.
 This happens before the age of one.
-This is the skill which an infant employs to recognize that there is a face behind hands.
+This is the skill which an infant employs to recognize that there is a face behind the hands.

 Both a baby who has acquired the skill of object permanence and an adult know that the objects in question, the human with the face and the chocolate bar respectively, are indeed permanent.
-They are not popping into and out of existence at random points in time.
+They are not popping into and out of existence at random times.

-The basic understanding that the objects continue to exist on a time line allows us live a more fulfilling life than a baby could ever imagine.
+The basic understanding that the objects continue to exist on a timeline allows us to live a more fulfilling life than a baby could ever imagine.
 We know that the effort to get to know another person and become closer to them is worth it.
 We build friendships with other humans and share experiences with them to multiply our joy and divide our grief.
-Babies can not even do addition.
+Babies cannot even do addition.

 The possibilities lent by the basic knowledge that objects are permanent are endless.
-Adults can anticipate where objects are going to be in the future based on their motion trajectory.
+Adults can anticipate where objects will be in the future based on their motion trajectory.
 Thus, any group of adults can effortlessly beat any group of babies in team sports.
-Adults can anticipate receiving a reward upon performing a task and they can extrapolate that the more tasks completed the more rewards they can collect.
-I am yet to see a baby who has cracked this principle and as a result built an accomplished career.
+Adults can anticipate receiving a reward upon performing a task.
+They can extrapolate that the more tasks they complete, the more rewards they can collect.
+I am yet to see a baby who has built an accomplished career using this principle.

-I can allocate twelve hours a day, six times a week, doing menial tasks with the anticipation of wealth and status that I will acquire years later.
-I know that the physical possessions I collect throughout my life are objects.
-Hence they are permanent.
+I can allocate twelve hours a day, six times a week, doing menial tasks with the anticipation of wealth and status to come years later.
+The physical possessions I collect throughout my life are objects.
+Hence, they are permanent.
 I can put my career ahead of my physical and mental well-being because I know that my body, which is an object, is by definition permanent.

 Since I am not a baby, I know that my time is more optimally spent on acquiring new things than cherishing what I have.
 I can always postpone my plans to have joyful moments with people who I love.
-Even if I hurt other people with my anger, I can always mend my relationships at a later point in time.
+Even if I hurt other people with my anger, I can always mend my relationships later.
 I have played enough peekaboo to know that other people will not cease to exist suddenly and unexpectedly.

 Babies live in the current moment.
 They can be irrationally joyful and laugh hysterically at things adults find mundane.
-This is because they have not realized that they have all the time in the world to experience something better in the future and therefore they can subdue their emotions.
-Babies are not smart and thank goodness I am superior to them.
+This is because they have not realized that they have all the time in the world to experience something better in the future, and therefore they can subdue their emotions.
+Babies are not smart.
+Thankfully, I am superior to them.